endurance12916/portfolio-iro/_portfolio/react_native_chat.md

 ## Summary

-ReactNativeChat is my current project.
-It is the mobile version of the React Chat app.
+This is my current project - a mobile version of the React Chat app.
 Similar to React Chat, it also uses Redux and Firebase.
 It works on both iOS and Android.